paulfioravanti/presentations/runtime_i18n_in_elm/runtime_i18n_in_elm.md

 - Show current language on menu

 ^
-The current language should be shown on the menu by default
+...show the current language on the menu by default

 ---
 [.header: text-scale(2.0)]